Submit Article

 What Were the Facts of This Case?

-The Applicant is a wealthy businessman with extensive interests in the oil and insurance sector.
-He was, at least during the relevant period, the majority shareholder of a leading co-insurance firm in Angola’s oil industry and the largest Angolan investor in the country.
-He owned and controlled multiple companies incorporated in Angola, the United Kingdom, Bermuda, and Portugal, and maintained bank accounts across jurisdictions, including Singapore and Switzerland.
+The applicant, Carlos Manuel De São Vicente, was a former Angolan businessman who had amassed a fortune of over a billion US dollars.
+He was the majority shareholder of the leading co-insurance firm in the Angolan oil industry and the largest Angolan investor in the country.
+He owned and controlled multiple companies incorporated in Angola, the United Kingdom, Bermuda, and Portugal, and had bank accounts across the world, including in Singapore and Switzerland.

 How Did the Court Analyse the Issues?